elmtree-askmo/cloudcannon-app/content/learn/nursing/describe-the-role-of-smooth-muscle-in-the-function-of-visceral-organs.md

 url: /learn/nursing/questions/describe-the-role-of-smooth-muscle-in-the-function-of-visceral-organs
 score: -1.0
 related_article1:
-    id: 170521
+    id: 170517
-    title: How can drug interactions modulate heart rate and influence blood vessel diameter?
+    title: >-
+        In what ways does hormonal regulation interact with the nervous system to affect metabolic rate?
     subject: Nursing
-    url: /learn/nursing/questions/how-can-drug-interactions-modulate-heart-rate-and-influence-blood-vessel-diameter
+    url: /learn/nursing/questions/in-what-ways-does-hormonal-regulation-interact-with-the-nervous-system-to-affect-metabolic-rate
 related_article2:
-    id: 170516
+    id: 170506
-    title: How does the adrenal medulla contribute to the stress response through the release of catecholamines?
+    title: >-
+        Where are nicotinic receptors located, and what is their function in the nervous system?
     subject: Nursing
-    url: /learn/nursing/questions/how-does-the-adrenal-medulla-contribute-to-the-stress-response-through-the-release-of-catecholamines
+    url: /learn/nursing/questions/where-are-nicotinic-receptors-located-and-what-is-their-function-in-the-nervous-system
 related_article3:
-    id: 170506
+    id: 170509
-    title: Where are nicotinic receptors located, and what is their function in the nervous system?
+    title: >-
+        How does sympathetic activation influence heart rate and blood pressure during the fight or flight response?
     subject: Nursing
-    url: /learn/nursing/questions/where-are-nicotinic-receptors-located-and-what-is-their-function-in-the-nervous-system
+    url: /learn/nursing/questions/how-does-sympathetic-activation-influence-heart-rate-and-blood-pressure-during-the-fight-or-flight-response
 related_article4:
-    id: 170501
+    id: 170518
+    title: >-
-    title: What are the main components of the central nervous system and their primary functions?
+        Explain the role of the autonomic nervous system in maintaining blood pressure homeostasis.
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-main-components-of-the-central-nervous-system-and-their-primary-functions
+    url: /learn/nursing/questions/explain-the-role-of-the-autonomic-nervous-system-in-maintaining-blood-pressure-homeostasis
 related_article5:
-    id: 170518
+    id: 170506
-    title: Explain the role of the autonomic nervous system in maintaining blood pressure homeostasis.
+    title: >-
+        Where are nicotinic receptors located, and what is their function in the nervous system?
     subject: Nursing
-    url: /learn/nursing/questions/explain-the-role-of-the-autonomic-nervous-system-in-maintaining-blood-pressure-homeostasis
+    url: /learn/nursing/questions/where-are-nicotinic-receptors-located-and-what-is-their-function-in-the-nervous-system
 ---

 &nbsp;